Stuart McClave: Career

 After graduating from USC, McClave served as a producer and development executive for NBCUniversal, Discovery Channel, and the feature film producer Mark Ciardi.

 In 2022, he made his directorial debut with the documentary On the Line: The Richard Williams Story.
 The film had its world premiere at the Tribeca Film Festival and its international premiere at the 2023 Sheffield DocFest.
 Centered on Richard Williams, father and coach to tennis stars Venus Williams and Serena Williams, Williams delves into his battle against racism, suppression, and violence.
 The film has garnered praise as an emotional reckoning on race in America, family, courage, and determination.

 Phil Harrison from The Guardian praised the film for being much more than just a story about "two gifted tennis players and their ambitious father," but rather a "fascinating" retelling of the "history of American racism."
 Critics from Variety and the Golden Globes also gave the film a positive review, with the latter commending it for "bringing a fresh perspective and breathing life into its subject in a way that not even King Richard was able to accomplish."

 In May 2023, it was announced that Fremantle had acquired the global distribution rights to the film, which was released on various platforms including Sky UK, Network 10, M-Net, and Canal +.

 Personal life

 McClave shared that he is passionate about "social justice, politics, sports, LGBTQIA+ issues, and shedding light on underrepresented voices and communities".
-He is currently in a relationship with actor Cooper Koch.
+Since 2024, he has been in a relationship with actor Cooper Koch.